Session Description & Materials

 David Waters Kim & Chang

-Junha SUL TMI Associates
+Jungha SUL TMI Associates

 Peter Møller Danish Korean Rights Group

-Minkyeong Jeon Onyul Law Firm
+Minkyeong Jeon Onyul

-Yeji Lim Duksu Law Firm
+Yeaji Lim Law Firm Duksu

+Exclusive Session For In-House Counsels TBD We invite you to participate in an exclusive session tailored for in-house counsel at the 2024 International Association of Korean Lawyers (IAKL) Annual Conference.
+This event provides a dedicated platform for legal professionals within the Korean diaspora to connect globally, share knowledge, build mentorship and peer relationships, and strengthen a collaborative professional community.
 Session Highlights • Exclusive Networking Opportunities: Engage with fellow in-house counsel from diverse industries and regions in a private and focused environment.
 This session offers a valuable opportunity to develop a robust network with colleagues who share similar backgrounds and professional interests. • Global Insights: Attend discussions led by distinguished industry experts addressing emerging trends, challenges, and opportunities relevant to in-house legal teams worldwide.
 Obtain insights on managing the complexities of corporate law in an international context, and benefit from shared best practices and innovative strategies that can be implemented within your organization. • Interactive Discussions: Participate in dynamic roundtable sessions specifically designed for in-house counsel.
 Discussion topics will cover critical areas such as risk management, compliance, corporate governance, and advancements in legal practice. • Peer and Mentorship Relationships: Forge meaningful connections with peers and prospective mentors, supporting your ongoing professional development and career growth.

-Cristina Hwang
+Cristina Hwang Hanmi Financial Corp.

-Light Go
+Light Go Engineers Canada

-Wade Pyun
+Wade Pyun Altura Credit Union

-22 1-1D Session for First Timers Meet and Greet First Timers This first-time exclusive seesion is intended for new conference participants to interact with IAKL board members and other first-time attendees.
+Session for First Timers Meet and Greet First Timers This first-time exclusive seesion is intended for new conference participants to interact with IAKL board members and other first-time attendees.
 The gathering is structured to facilitate informal discussions and enable attendees to connect and exchange information within the international Korean legal community.
 The event provides an opportunity for participants to establish professional relationships that may extend beyond the three-day conference.
 Individuals interested in collaboration or expanding their network are invited to attend this reception for first-time participants to the IAKL network.

-23 2-3B M&A-2 Global trends in Share Purchase Agreements To effectively negotiate M&A transaction and properly advise the client, it is essential that the counsel has detailed knowledge of the latest trends and developments affecting the M&A. In this session we would like to discuss key considerations, developments, newest trends, regional variations and best practices regarding the negotiation and contractual issues of SPA in different jurisdictions.
+M&A-2 Global trends in Share Purchase Agreements To effectively negotiate M&A transaction and properly advise the client, it is essential that the counsel has detailed knowledge of the latest trends and developments affecting the M&A. In this session we would like to discuss key considerations, developments, newest trends, regional variations and best practices regarding the negotiation and contractual issues of SPA in different jurisdictions.
 Junghae Kang Lee & Ko

 Jong Kwon Ryoo Yulchon